Sergey Kalinin (ice hockey)

-Sergey Pavlovich Kalinin (Russian: Сергей Калинин, born March 17, 1991) is a Russian professional ice hockey forward for Traktor Chelyabinsk of the Kontinental Hockey League (KHL).
+Sergey Pavlovich Kalinin (Russian: Сергей Калинин, born March 17, 1991) is a Russian professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for HC Vityaz of the Kontinental Hockey League (KHL).
 He formerly played for the New Jersey Devils in the National Hockey League (NHL).

 Playing career

 Undrafted, Kalinin played professionally in his native Russia with Kontinental Hockey League club, Avangard Omsk.
 Kalinin spent five seasons with Avangard and in the 2014–15 season, he set career highs in all categories with 12 goals, 13 assists, 25 points, 49 penalty minutes and 58 games played, while serving as the club’s captain as a 23-year-old.

 On May 29, 2015, Kalinin left Avangard Omsk and signed a one-year entry-level deal with the New Jersey Devils of the NHL.
 In the 2015–16 season, he made his NHL debut October 9, 2015 against the Winnipeg Jets at Prudential Center.
 Kalinin completed his first NHL campaign scoring eight goals and seven assists for 15 points with 33 penalty minutes in 78 games.

 On July 6, 2016, Kalinin opted to remain with the Devils in agreeing to a one-year contract as a restricted free agent.
 Kalinin would record four points in 43 games with the Devils the following season, before being placed on waivers on February 17, 2017 for the purpose of being sent to the AHL.
 He cleared the following day, but was traded to the Toronto Maple Leafs in exchange for defensive prospect Viktor Lööv.
 Toronto opted to trade for Kalinin instead of claim him as claiming would have put the team at the 50 contract limit heading into the March 1 trade deadline, where trading Loov allows for some deadline flexibility.
 He was immediately assigned to the Toronto Marlies following the deal.

 After finishing the year with the Marlies, Kalinin as a free agent from the Maple Leafs, chose to return to his native Russia, signing a three-year deal with SKA Saint Petersburg of the KHL on July 1, 2017.

 Approaching the 2018–19 season, Kalinin was traded by SKA to fellow powerhouse club, HC CSKA Moscow in exchange for Andrei Kuzmenko on August 8, 2018.

 Kalinin played two seasons with CSKA Moscow, before leaving as a free agent.
 On July 15, 2020, Kalinin agreed to a two-year contract with his fourth KHL club, Traktor Chelyabinsk.

+With the 2024–25 season underway, Kalinin belatedly joined HC Vityaz as a free agent, agreeing to a two-year contract through 2026 on 15 October 2024.